rajansingh09/Pdf-Tool/README.md

-# Pdf-Tool
+# PDF Tools Bot
-A Telegram bot that provides PDF tools like merge, split, compress, and convert.
+A Telegram bot built with Python that can merge, split, and convert PDF files.